-SLT will have timetabled meeting which will focus on behaviour and discuss any issues or concerns.
+Any issues or concerns about behaviour will be raised at weekly SLT meetings.
 This policy will be reviewed annually to ensure its effectiveness and relevance.
-Monitoring of the effectiveness of the positive discipline scheme will take place during lesson observations.
+Monitoring of the effectiveness of this positive discipline policy will take place during lesson observations.